As a dog owner, one thing you dread hearing from the vet is “your dog’s got heartworm.”

-Here are some of the heartworm treatment side effects filed with the Food and Drug Administration (FDA) on melarsomine.
+Here are some of the Adverse Event Reports filed with the Food and Drug Administration (FDA) on melarsomine.

 In some cases vets start the Immiticide treatment after treatment with the antibiotic Doxycycline.
 This is an extra precaution in case the Wolbachia bacteria is also present, as it is in some dogs.
 Wolbachia can affect the success of treatment, so the antibiotic is used first.